aimrt.guard_thread

 name

 configures the guard thread name, which calls some operating system APIs during implementation.
-If the operating system doesn’t support this, the configuration will be invalid.For
+If the operating system does not support it, this configuration will be invalid.thread_sched_policy

 andthread_bind_cpu

-, please refer to the thread binding configuration instructions in Common Information.The
+refer to the thread CPU binding configuration instructions in Common Information.queue_threshold

 Usage Example